ztyyLV/barcode-reader-docs-mobile/programming/android/quick-performance-settings.md

 In this article, we will share some solutions to help you solve the above issues.

-## How to Decode the Unreadable Barcodes
+## How to Decode the Unrecognized Barcodes

 There are several reasons that may cause a barcode unrecognized.

 Generally speaking

 - The barcode reader failed to locate the barcode.
 - The barcode is located but the result cannot be decoded.

 **Adjust the DeblurLevel**